Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_javafx.md

 GITHUB PROJECT: [github.com/Pi4J/pi4j-jbang > PixelblazeOutputExpanderJavaFX.java](https://github.com/Pi4J/pi4j-jbang/blob/main/PixelblazeOutputExpanderJavaFX.java)
 {{% /notice %}}

-We already know how to control a LED strip, so let's add a JavaFX User Interface the colors on each of the LEDs on the strip.
+We already know how to control a LED strip, so let's add a JavaFX User Interface to control the colors on each of the LEDs on the strip.

 ## Intro